 Utility spells are the most common for Transmuters, with buffs, damage, and debuffs following behind.
 The school only has three healing spells (Goodberry, Regenerate, and Reincarnate), but they’re all quite powerful.

 50 Transmutation spells require a material component.
 Of those, only 4 spells consume the material when cast.

-Seqester is the School of Transmutation’s most expensive spell.
-It requires a powder composed of diamond, emeral, ruby, and sapphire dust worth at least 5,000 gp.
+Sequester is the School of Transmutation’s most expensive spell.
+It requires a powder composed of diamond, emerald, ruby, and sapphire dust worth at least 5,000 gp.
 Pretty expensive, but it does allow you to keep a creature extremely safe for an indefinite amount of time.

 Overall, Transmutation spells that consume the material component total 7,000 gp.
 Transmutation spells that don’t consume the material but have a specific cost requirement total 3,000 gp.
 This brings the school’s total cost to a very tidy 10,000 gp.

 There are 46 concentration spells and 5 ritual spells in the school of Transmutation.

 Transmutation has seen good representation throughout 5e’s lifetime.
 The Player’s Handbook kicked the school off with 64 spells, Xanathar’s Guide to Everything added 29 more, and Tasha’s Cauldron of Everything included 1 more (Tasha’s Otherwordly Guise).

 Transmuters like to be up close.
 65 Transmutation spells have a range of 30 feet or less.
 That’s 69% of the school.

 There are 30 area of effect Transmutation spells in 5e.

 Bludgeoning damage accounts for more than a third of Transmutation’s 22 damaging abilities.
 Transmuters also have a good mix of elemental damage, as well as piercing damage.